Convoy

 Problem Space

-As package theft and loss becomes increasingly common, consumers are left without effective ways to protect their deliveries or prevent recurring losses.
-But our research — 109 survey respondents, 13 interview participants — revealed that people don't change their ordering behavior because of theft.
-Convenience wins.
+As package theft and loss become increasingly common, consumers are left without effective ways to protect their deliveries or prevent recurring losses.
+But our research — 109 survey respondents and 13 interview participants — revealed that people don't change their ordering behavior because of theft.
 The deeper friction was unreliable tracking, inconsistent notifications, and a delivery system that gives recipients no control over when or how packages arrive.

 Research Framing

 The team assumed we'd design a home security solution like a smart lockbox or porch safe to prevent package theft.
-Our HMW framed the scope: how does package theft affect customers' experience ordering and receiving a product for delivery?
+We were initially trying to understand how package theft affects customers' experience ordering and receiving a product for delivery.

-Our primary research pursued two questions: "What is the current package delivery process for delivery drivers and customers?" and "How do consumers experience package delivery and theft?"
-These questions guided our generative mixed-methods approach — building the frame we needed to understand not just whether theft happened, but whether it actually changed how people ordered, tracked, and received packages.
+To understand package delivery processes from the perspective of customers and drivers, we needed to answer the following questions: "What is the current package delivery process for delivery drivers and customers?" and "How do consumers experience package delivery and theft?"
+These questions guided our generative mixed-methods approach to understand not just whether theft happened, but whether it actually changed how people ordered, tracked, and received packages.

 My Role & Constraints